Helping someone with aphasia communicate

 Communication is a partnership.
 Both partners are responsible for making it work.

-You may need to support the person so they can understand conversations and to get their ideas, thoughts, feelings, and opinions across.
+You may need to support the person you are communicating with.
+They may need help understanding conversations.
+They may also need help getting their ideas, thoughts, feelings and opinions across.
 You can do this by:

-- getting the person's attention before speaking – using their name, making eye contact, touching their arm
+- Getting the person's attention before speaking.
+Use their name, make eye contact or touch their arm.

-- letting them know when you don't understand them.
+- Letting them know when you do not understand them.

 Make sure the environment is right